 School of Research Science, Dubai

-The school is very popular with local families, with 6 out of 10 students studying at the school Emiratis.
+The school is very popular with local families, with over 6 out of 10 students studying at the school Emiratis.
 The remainder come largely from Arabic families.
-Located in Al Qusais there are currently 1,641 boys and girls aged from 3 to 18 (up 16% from the previous year) studying at the school.
+Located in Al Qusais there are currently 2,047 boys and girls aged from 3 to 18 (up 20% from the previous year, and over one-third in two years) studying at the school.

 In the message from the founder, an emphasis is placed on the fact that this is an Arabic/Islamic school – not so much in language or curriculum, but in the roots of those studying at the school.
 As a result, it “is concerned with preserving the heritage of our culture, its language, its literature, history and especially its Islamic tradition.”
 It aims to mould a “future Islamic generation who will be creative, independent thinkers, able to adapt their knowledge and skills to the changing needs of this technological age.”